Listen to this article

 CBP offices located at the airport fix the i94 errors.

-We have checked with CBP offices inside international airports at Dallas, Boston, and San Francisco and they all have denied extending i94 based on the new passport.
+We have checked with CBP offices inside international airports in Dallas, Boston, and San Francisco and they all have denied extending i94 based on the new passport.

 They informed us that they could only fix the i94 mistakes that happened during the i94 issuance and not extend.